-- The engine ignition switch has the following positions: Stop (A) • Run (B) 2 Engine Ignition Switch • Start (C) M101922 3 Rated Capacity Limiter (RCL) and Rated Capacity Indicator Displays load lifting information and alerts the operator to overload conditions.
-(RCI) Display See the RCL/RCI Operation Manual for detailed information.
-4 Main Display Displays operating conditions, faults, and diagnostic information.
-See the Main Display Operation Manual for detailed information.
-See Load Drum Operation-Liftcrane Free Fall on page 3-41 for detailed instructions on turning free fall on and off.
+ltem Name Description When this button is depressed, the crane engine shuts off, the brakes apply, and the currently operated crane functions come to a complete stop.
+For normal engine shut down, use the engine ignition switch.
+1 Emergency Stop Button NOTE The button must be pulled up before the engine can be restarted.
+If the emergency stop switch has been activated while functions were being operated, test the corresponding disk brakes for proper operation before putting the crane back into service.
+The engine ignition switch has the following positions: • Stop (A) A (Z) C • Run (B) 2 Engine Ignition Switch • Start (C) 0 See Load Drum Operation-Liftcrane Free Fall on page 3-44 for detaile instructions on turning free fall on and off.
 This key switch spring returns to center when released.
 1 2 Turn COUNTERCLOCKWISE and release to ENABLE Drum 1 free fall.
-5 Free Fall Enable Switch Turn COUNTERCLOCKWISE again and release to DISABLE Drum 1 free fall.
+3 Free Fall Enable Switch Turn COUNTERCLOCKWISE again and release to DISABLE Drum 1 free fall.
 Turn CLOCKWISE and release to ENABLE Drum 2 free fall.
 Turn CLOCKWISE again and release to DISABLE Drum 2 free fall.
 Remove the key to prevent unauthorized operation.
-This key bypasses the limits described in Operating Limits Identification on page 3-31 : Turn the key to I and hold to BYPASS an operating limit.
-6 Limit Bypass Key Switch RELEASE the key to O to ENABLE operating limits.
+This key bypasses the limits described in Operating Limits Identification on page 3-34 : Turn the key to I and hold to BYPASS an operating limit.
+4 Limit Bypass Key Switch RELEASE the key to O to ENABLE operating limits.
 This position allows the limits to stop the crane functions in the normal matter.
 The key must be in this position for all normal operation.
 Otherwise, structural damage can occur.
 Remove the key to prevent unauthorized operation.
+5 Rated Capacity Limiter (RCL) and Rated Capacity Indicator (RCI) Display Displays load lifting information and alerts the operator to overload conditions See the RCL/RCI Operation Manual for detailed information.
+6 Main Display Displays operating conditions, faults, and diagnostic information.
+See the Mai Display Operation Manual for detailed information.